-One of the Three Great Powers in the world, the Marines are the military sea forces of the World Government.
-They are responsible for law enforcement, international securities, and military operations.
+One of the Three Great Powers of the world, the Marines are the military sea force of the World Government.
+They're responsible for law enforcement, international securities, and military operations.

-The Marines consist of many men scattered all over the world, and their main duty is to bring justice to any criminal—particularly pirates.
+The Marines consist of many men scattered all over the world, and their main duty is to bring justice to criminals—particularly pirates.

-In order to watch out for the pirates' whereabouts and actions, Marines infiltrate various pirate crews to maintain or stop the recruitment of ordinary people joining pirates.
+In order to stay on top of the pirates' whereabouts and actions, Marines may even infiltrate various pirate crews to maintain or stop the recruitment of ordinary people joining pirates.